CppMicroServices/CppMicroServices/framework/doc/bundle_properties.rst

 -  ``bundle.symbolic_name`` - The human readable name of the bundle (type ``std::string``).
-The name must start with either an underscore or letter and contain only underscores, letters, or numbers.
+The name must start with either an underscore or letter and contain only underscores, letters, or numbers (i.e. must be a correct c-identifier).

 C++ Micro Services will not install any bundle which doesn't contain a valid 'bundle.symbolic_name' property in its ``manifest.json`` file.